Losier Hall Update: A Successful Move!

 - Small neighbourhoods (20 rooms each)

-- Existing clients and staff transfer together
+- Existing residents and staff transfer together

 - Community programs continue